 For the United States, it meant war against the British.
 In France, it meant a lasting proletariat revolution against the monarchy, while in South Africa it meant fighting against the discriminatory laws of apartheid.

-These weren’t easy times, and they required critical sacrifices and violence - yet each symbolised a united nation fighting for a single cause they all so strongly believed in.
+These weren’t easy times, and they required critical sacrifices and violence on both sides - yet each symbolised a united nation fighting for a single cause they all so strongly believed in.
 This may be why such holidays are one of the most celebrated throughout the year.
-They don’t only honour the freedom, they encourage us to pay respect and appreciation to those in the past who so tirelessly fought to create the just and free countries that we have today.
+They don’t only honour freedom - they encourage us to pay respects and appreciation to those in the past who so tirelessly fought and were lost to create the just and free countries that we have today.

 Children at Hill House, Mississippi, 1936 (b/w photo), Lange, Dorothea (1895-1965) Daughters of former sharecroppers holding a melon on the Mississippi Delta Cooperative Farm in Hillhouse, Mississippi for their 4th of July celebration © Bridgeman Images